greypaschall/autoServerProject/README.md

     * It takes the first matching instance and treats **that** `InstanceId` as the active server
   * The resolved instance-id is then double-checked confimred with the same tag as an extra safety measure
   * After the instance selected for shutdown is confirmed to be the correct one:
-    * The Lambda uses SSM to run `mcsave.sh` on the instance so worlds are safely saved and synced.
+    * The Lambda uses SSM to run `mcsave.sh` on the instance **before** termination so worlds are safely saved and synced.
     * It waits for the SSM command to complete or timeout.
     * It sends a terminate command for that EC2 instance.
     * Finally, it deletes the corresponding CloudWatch alarm using its name (ex. `AutoShutdown-<instance-id>`).